-Since most people are accessing their social media account through their mobile, more and more companies are beginning to understand the importance of optimising their video content for a mobile audience.
-People love to flick through their timeline or newsfeed and watch videos while they are out and about, so it is likely that videos are also going to start to become audioless, so people don’t have to worry about finding headphones before watching a clip.
+Since most people are accessing their social media accounts through their mobile, more and more companies are beginning to understand the importance of optimising their video content for a mobile audience.
+People love to flick through their timelines or newsfeed and watch videos while they are out and about, so it is likely that videos are also going to start to become audio less, so people don’t have to worry about finding headphones before watching a clip.
 This may mean that subtitles will be on the rise!

 For further facts about video marketing, read this blog from the people at Website Builder: https://websitebuilder.org.uk/blog/127-facts-you-probably-didnt-know-about-the-video-marketing/